demergent-labs/azle/README.md

 Much of what Azle is doing under-the-hood is translating TypeScript code into various formats that Candid understands (for example Azle will generate a Candid `.did` file from your TypeScript code).
 To do this your TypeScript code must use various Azle-provided types.

-Please note that these types are only needed in the following locations in your code:
+Please note that these types are only needed in specific locations in your code, including but not limited to the following areas:

 -   `Query`, `Update`, `Init`, and `PostUpgrade` method parameters and return types
 -   `Canister` method declaration parameters and return types
 -   `Stable` variable declaration types

-You do not need to use these types, and you do not need to use TypeScript, anywhere else.
-You could write the rest of your application in JavaScript if that's what makes you happy.
+Basically, you only need to write in TypeScript and use the Azle types when Candid serialization or deserialization is necessary.
+You could write the rest of your application in plain JavaScript if you'd like.

 Data types: